azeezsadiq/cleaningdata/codebook.md

 ### Steps to generating the tidy data file

 * Download the file
 * Run the **run_analysis.R** file making sure that the file is in your working directory.
-The training and test data sets should also in the sub folders as in the \.zip file.
+The training and test data sets should also be in the sub folders as in the \.zip file.

 ### Cleaning of the Data